jcbyte/youtube-tv-emulator/README.md

 Achieved by spoofing the useragent to make your connection appear to come from a smart TV, allowing you to access [youtube.com/tv](https://youtube.com/tv).

+## Installation

+Grab the appropriate binary from the [releases](https://github.com/jcbyte/youtube-tv-emulator/releases) page.

 ## Run Locally

 Install dependencies